-Of the shares shown opposite the name of Mr. Johnson (which represent a 27.2% common equity and voting interest in the Corporation), Mr. Johnson is the direct or indirect holder of 125,236 Common Shares and has control or direction over 3,125,373 Common Shares registered in the name of VYCO Ltd., a private company of which Mr. Johnson is President (VYCO Ltd. is controlled by a family trust of which Mr. Johnson is a discretionary beneficiary).
+Mr. Johnson has control or direction over 3,000,609 Common Shares registered in the name of VYCO Ltd., a private company of which Mr. Johnson is President (VYCO Ltd. is controlled by a family trust of which Mr. Johnson is a discretionary beneficiary).